christinedom/FoodBankConnect/Phase3-IDB.tr.md

 ## 2. User Stories

 - **Story 1:**
   Our customer group suggested having an option to filter/sort foodbanks by their urgency level.
 We had actually already implemented this by the time the user story came in since we have filtering for each model page.
-And, one of the filtering options was over the instance attribute "urgency" for foodbanks, so this ended up answering their request impicitly.
+And, one of the filtering options was over the instance attribute "urgency" for foodbanks, so this ended up answering their request implicitly.
   Estimated Time: N/A
   Actual Time: N/A